-1. INTRODUCTION
+1 INTRODUCTION

-This paper introduces patterns for roles and practices that can increase the effectiveness of the customer on an Extreme Programming (XP) project.
+This paper will introduce you to the roles and practices that will increase the effectiveness of the customer on an XP project.
 Customers have one of the most complex and difficult roles on a project, yet XP includes very few practices that support the customer in their role - the aim of this paper is to change that.

-Over the last three years, we have investigated many projects around the world to identify how customers succeed in this complex and difficult task - discovering not what people think should have happened, but what really happened and what actually worked.
+Over the last three years, we have investigated many projects around the world to identify how customers succeed in this complex and difficult task - discovering not what people think should have happened, but what really happened and what actually worked!